viperproject/prusti-dev/docs/dev-guide/src/config/flags.md

 > **Note:** applied to all dependency crates when running with `cargo prusti`.

+## `IGNORE_DEPS_CONTRACTS`

+When enabled, Prusti will not collect contracts from the project's dependencies.
+This is useful for debugging and working around unsupported language features in the dependencies.

 ## `OPT_IN_VERIFICATION`

 When enabled, Prusti will only try to verify the functions annotated with `#[verified]`.
 All other functions are assumed to be `#[trusted]`, by default.
 Functions annotated with both `#[trusted]` and `#[verified]` will not be verified.

 ## `ONLY_MEMORY_SAFETY`